Kähler manifold: Kähler–Einstein manifolds

 A Kähler manifold is called Kähler–Einstein if it has constant Ricci curvature.
-Equivalently, the Ricci curvature tensor is equal to a constant λ times the metric tensor, Ric = λg.
-The reference to Einstein comes from general relativity, which asserts in the absence of mass that spacetime is a 4-dimensional Lorentzian manifold with zero Ricci curvature.
+Equivalently, the Ricci curvature tensor is equal to a constant $\lambda$ times the metric tensor, $\mathrm{Ric} =\lambda g$.
+The reference to Einstein comes from general relativity, which asserts in the absence of matter that spacetime is a 4-dimensional Lorentzian manifold with zero Ricci curvature.
 See the article on Einstein manifolds for more details.

-Although Ricci curvature is defined for any Riemannian manifold, it plays a special role in Kähler geometry: the Ricci curvature of a Kähler manifold X can be viewed as a real closed (1,1)-form that represents c_{1}(X) (the first Chern class of the tangent bundle) in H(X, R).
-It follows that a compact Kähler–Einstein manifold X must have canonical bundle K_{X} either anti-ample, homologically trivial, or ample, depending on whether the Einstein constant λ is positive, zero, or negative.
-Kähler manifolds of those three types are called Fano, Calabi–Yau, or with ample canonical bundle (which implies general type), respectively.
+Although Ricci curvature is defined for any Riemannian manifold, it plays a special role in Kähler geometry: the Ricci curvature of a Kähler manifold $X$ can be viewed as a real closed (1,1)-form that represents the first Chern class of the tangent bundle of $X$ in $H^2(X,\R)$.
+It follows that the canonical bundle of a compact Kähler–Einstein manifold $X$ is either anti-ample, homologically trivial, or ample, depending on whether the constant $\lambda$ is positive, zero, or negative.
+Compact Kähler manifolds of those three types are called Fano, Calabi–Yau, or with ample canonical bundle (which implies general type), respectively.
 By the Kodaira embedding theorem, Fano manifolds and manifolds with ample canonical bundle are automatically projective varieties.

 Shing-Tung Yau proved the Calabi conjecture: every smooth projective variety with ample canonical bundle has a Kähler–Einstein metric (with constant negative Ricci curvature), and every Calabi–Yau manifold has a Kähler–Einstein metric (with zero Ricci curvature).
 These results are important for the classification of algebraic varieties, with applications such as the Miyaoka–Yau inequality for varieties with ample canonical bundle and the Beauville–Bogomolov decomposition for Calabi–Yau manifolds.

 By contrast, not every smooth Fano variety has a Kähler–Einstein metric (which would have constant positive Ricci curvature).
 However, Xiuxiong Chen, Simon Donaldson, and Song Sun proved the Yau–Tian–Donaldson conjecture: a smooth Fano variety has a Kähler–Einstein metric if and only if it is K-stable, a purely algebro-geometric condition.

 In situations where there cannot exist a Kähler–Einstein metric, it is possible to study mild generalizations including constant scalar curvature Kähler metrics and extremal Kähler metrics.
 When a Kähler–Einstein metric can exist, these broader generalizations are automatically Kähler–Einstein.